M7X1Z11/Webtech-CW-sem2/README.md

 a course work to web technology module and also this website serve as a function to plan the events and to see the previouse events and to delete if needed this web  application is built arround node.js and express also pug as front-end also I hosted this website on amazon webservices as suggested by my Lecturer

-link to git hub : https://github.com/M7X1Z11/wt_cw_sem2
+link to git hub : (https://github.com/M7X1Z11/Webtech-CW-sem2)
-link to amazon AWS :
+link to render :